PatWellington/htcondor_module/README.md

 # HTCondor Module

 This repository contains the HTCondor Module with a local data storage submodule.
-The data storage submodule is configured to use local storage rather than being hosted on GitHub.
+The data storage submodule is configured to use local storage rather than being hosted on GitHub (or BitBucket for work).

 ## Repository Structure

 - `htcondor_module/`: Main module code
-- `data_storage/`: Submodule containing data (stored locally)
+- `data_storage/`: Submodule containing data (stored locally, to be faster and be able to bypass storage limits of using the bitbucket server)

 ## Setup Instructions